-Standard 01.03.
+Standard 01.02.
 This document is upissued with corrections for invoking the install menu during CP PIV and CP P4 upgrades.

-Standard 01.02.
-This document is upissued with corrections to requirements for CPI to 3PE cables.

 Standard 01.01.
-This document is upissued for Communication Server 1000 Release 5.0.
-This document contains information previously contained in the following legacy document, now retired: Communication Server 1000M and Meridian 1 Large System Upgrades (553-3021-258).
+This document is upissued for Communication Server 1000

+Release 5.0.
+This document contains information previously contained in the following legacy document, now retired: Communication Server 1000M and controllers and keycode upgrade procedure for CP PIV.

+Meridian 1 Large System Upgrades (553-3021-258).

 Standard 5.00.
-This document is upissued with corrections for installing clock controllers and keycode upgrade procedure for CP IV.
+This document is upissued with corrections for installing clock